GuiHaasBR/final_project/README.md

 ## Introduction

-An analisys about real real state data from the city of Barcleona, Spain.
+An analisys about real real state data from the city of Barcelona, Spain.
 This project have the objetive to analize how differents indicators can influence on the price of the properties.

 This project involves an analysis of real estate data from the city of Barcelona, Spain.
-The main objective is to explore how different property features and indicators influence the price of properties in the city, and to create a Machine Learning model capable of estimating property prices.
+The main objective is to explore how different property features and indicators influence the price of properties in the city and to create a Machine Learning model capable of estimating property prices.

 - 🛠 GitHub Repository: [final_project](https://github.com/GuiHaasBR/final_project)